HLN (TV network): Distribution

 Due to the channel's tradition of airing rolling news coverage, HLN had become popular with people who may not have time to watch lengthy news reports, and as a fast source of news for public locations like airports, bars, and many other places.
 Supermarkets that carried the discontinued CNN Checkout Channel service were offered a feed of Headline News to broadcast on its televisions.

 The channel's program audio was also simulcast on AM radio stations across the country via Westwood One, including a station in Atlanta which was not owned by Turner, WCNN (today a sports talk station with the same call letters), which broadcast from CNN Center with local contributions; all of CNN's U.S. radio operations (including the HLN simulcast) were discontinued on April 1, 2012, as part of Westwood One's dissolution into Dial Global.
 HLN's audio feed was carried on XM Satellite Radio channel 123 and Sirius Satellite Radio channel 116.
-Since the merger of both entities as Sirius XM, it is now carried on channel 117.
+After the merger of both entities as SiriusXM, it was carried on channel 117.
 From February 2019 to May 2023, the audio simulcast was also distributed on Entercom's Radio.com (now Audacy) website and app.
+In mid 2025, the SiriusXM simulcast of HLN was dropped, along with other CNN-affiliated side channels (though the main CNN channel still remains).

 On July 18, 2011, HLN launched TV Everywhere streaming through the CNN mobile app for subscribers on participating television providers.